Selling online

 Instead, offer early adopters a lower price for a limited time.

-This works even for existing products—just introduce a new feature and offer early access at a discount.
+This works even for existing products - just introduce a new feature and offer early access at a discount.

 [fs-toc-omit] 2.
-Offer Multiple Pricing Plans
+Offer multiple pricing plans

+We already agreed that only offering one price point may cause you lost revenue.
 Always try to have at least three pricing tiers.

-Additionally, consider different pricing for different customer segments—for example, individual users, businesses, and enterprise clients.
+Additionally, consider different pricing for different customer segments - for example, individual users, businesses, and enterprise clients.

 This allows you to capture more revenue from customers who are willing to pay more.

 [fs-toc-omit] 3.
-Align Pricing with Value Delivered
+Align pricing model with value delivered

 Think about how Stripe operates—they don’t charge a fixed fee but take a small percentage of each transaction.